College Football News Preview 2020: Previewing, predicting, and looking ahead to the Virginia Tech Hokies season with what you need to know.

 – Hendon Hooker flirted with the transfer portal before last year, came back, and took over the starting gig after the first month of the season.
 The 6-4, 228-pounder hit 61% of his passes for 1,555 yards and 13 touchdowns, but his big claim to fame was being careful with the ball – the two interceptions he threw in the loss to Virginia were his only two picks of the year.
 He also ran for five scores – he’s the franchise star.

 6-4, 245-pound sophomore Quincy Patterson is a decent prospect battling former Oregon transfer Braxton Burmeister to be the main backup.

 – The transfer portal took away plenty of receivers, but it also brought the Hokies some terrific running backs – a must with leading rusher Deshawn McClease leaving early.
 5-9, 205-pound grad transfer Khalil Herbert comes in from Kansas where he ran for 1,735 career yards and 14 scores.
-He’s ready to roll right away, but the instant eligibility of speedy Rutgers star Raheem Blackshear is still in question.
+He’s ready to roll right away, but former Rutgers star Raheem Blackshear not being allowed instant eligibility this season hurts.

-Devastating as a runner or a receiver, Blackshear will eventually fill a variety of roles – he ran for 912 yards and six scores and caught 80 passes for 810 yards and six touchdowns in just over two seasons.
-Combine these two with 5-11, 182-pound sophomore Keshawn King – he was third on the team with 340 yards and two scores – and the Hokies have a nice backfield.
+5-11, 182-pound sophomore Keshawn King will play a big role – he was third on the team with 340 yards and two scores – and the Hokies have a nice backfield.